yhuang85/mandy/build-source/source/math/contact-morse-theory.rst

 .. note::

 	Historically speaking, a :math:`\pi_1`-switch is trivially a special case of "bifurcations" considered by Giroux [Gir99]_ in his dynamical convex surface theory, and less trivially a special case of the so-called "bypass attachments" considered by Honda [Hon99]_ in his combinatorial convex surface theory, both in dimension :math:`3`.
 The later was generalized to all dimensions in [HH18]_.
-In particular, the decomposition :eq:`heegaard-decomposition` indeed gives rise to a contact Morse function.
+In particular, the decomposition :math:`\eqref{eq_heegaard_decomposition}` indeed gives rise to a contact Morse function.
 However, none of these developments are relevant here and we don't even care about general contact Morse functions per se.

 Besides :math:`\pi_1`-switches, there are many other :math:`\pi_1`-level Morse theoretic degenerations, such as creation and elimination of critical points, that may happen in the family :math:`\Sigma_t|_{\xi}, t \in I`.
 However, these phenomena may happen either within :math:`R_+` or :math:`R_-`, and they belong to the subject of Weinstein homotopies, whose general understanding is completely out of reach by the current technology.